ServerlessNinja/aws-email-wrangler/README.md

 # Email Wrangler

-AWS serverless solution to extract document attachemnts from e-mails sent to a virtual mailbox.
+AWS serverless solution to extract document attachements from e-mails sent to a virtual mailbox.
 The solution relies on integration of following AWS services: SES + S3 + Lambda + EventBridge + CloudWatch.
 This repository is an AWS Cloud Development Kit (AWS CDK) application written in TypeScript.

 ## How it works?